Welcome to People’s Church Lifespan Religious Education Program!

 - and to show how are where our Unitarian Universalist values are shared with people of other faiths and traditions.

-Our 11th-12th grade class will include visits to neighboring religious centers.
+Our 11th-12th grade class included visits to neighboring religious centers.

-7th and 8th graders are taking part in the Our Whole Lives Middle School sexuality curriculum.
+7th and 8th graders took part in the Our Whole Lives Middle School sexuality curriculum during the 2017-18 church year.
+We will offer this program to middle school youth again during the 2019-20 church year.

 The goals for this program include: